Or3stis/apparatus/README.md

 npm install
 # to run the app in the default mode
 npm start
-# to run the app in developer mode
+# to run the app in developer mode in mac or linux
 npm run dev
+# to run the app in developer mode in windows
+npm run dev_win
 ```

 Because the app is still in prototype stage, it is best to keep up to date with the most recent commits.
 To do so, before starting the app, type: